 The third stage of HRIS implementation involves creating a customer hub; a centralised record of everything that’s important for implementation.
 This includes documents like your project plan, project status reports, Risk Action Issue Decision (RAID) logs, and consultancy reports.

-Step four in the HRIS system implementation plan involves outlining exactly what your new HRIS software needs to look like, including how many users will be using the system, who your super users will be, and what integrations you need.
+Step four in the HRIS implementation plan involves outlining exactly what your new HRIS software needs to look like, including how many users will be using the system, who your super users will be, and what integrations you need.
 This stage is about building a comprehensive map of how your current HR setup works, and mapping those requirements onto your new system.

 Your new HRIS system really starts to take shape in stage five.
 Ciphr will configure your system to the blueprint we outlined and then import your data.
 During this stage, the project team will focus on your base configuration so your HR team can start using the system to administer your HR data.
 This phased approach allows you to start seeing the benefits of your new HRIS software as fast as possible, and future stages of implementation can happen concurrently.